coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Optional:

 - `aggregation` (String) The type of aggregation.
-Can be one of ["last" "min" "max" "avg" "sum" "unspecified"].
+Can be one of ["max" "avg" "sum" "unspecified" "last" "min"].
 - `filters` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--thresholds--spans--filters))

 <a id="nestedatt--layout--sections--rows--id--definition--pie_chart--thresholds--spans--filters"></a>